remix-run/react-router/docs/tutorials/framework.md

 <!-- <img class="tutorial" loading="lazy" src="/_docs/v7_framework_tutorial/06.webp" /> -->

 You may be wondering why we're "client" loading data instead of loading the data on the server so we can do server-side rendering (SSR).
 Right now our contacts site is a [Single Page App][spa], so there's no server-side rendering.
-This makes it really easy to deploy to any static hosting provider, but we'll talk more about how to enable SSR later if you want to take advantage of deploying to a server.
+This makes it really easy to deploy to any static hosting provider, but we'll talk more about how to enable SSR in a bit so you can learn about all the different [rendering strategies][rendering-strategies] React Router offers.

 ## Type Safety